 MLAG (Multi-chassis Link Aggregation Group) implementation in RouterOS allows configuring LACP bonds on two separate devices, while the client device believes to be connected on the same machine.
 This provides a physical redundancy in case of switch failure.
-All CRS3xx series devices can be configured with MLAG using the RouterOS version 7.
+All CRS3xx, CRS5xx series switches and CCR2116, CCR2216 devices can be configured with MLAG using the RouterOS version 7.

 peer-port using ICCP (Inter Chassis Control Protocol).
 RouterOS ICCP does not require an IP configuration, but it should be isolated from the rest of the network using a dedicated untagged VLAN.
 This untagged VLAN can be configured with